stefanjudis/pwt-workshop/lessons/02-writing-tests/03-screenshots-and-visual-regression.md

 **Tasks**

-- [ ] Take full page and element screenshots
+- [ ] Take a full page and element screenshots
 - [ ] Mask DOM elements in your screenshots
 - [ ] Implement visual snapshot testing in a test case